-- 59.3.3 sending out letters, notices calling meetings and relevant documents to Members before a meeting; - 59.3.4 preparing and sending all the necessary reports to the Financial Conduct Authority and The Scottish Housing Regulator; - 59.3.5 ensuring compliance with these Rules; - 59.3.6 keeping the Register of Members and other registers required under these Rules; and - 59.3.7 supervision of the Association's seal. - 59.4 The Secretary must produce or give up all the Association's books, registers, documents and property whenever requested by a resolution of the Committee, or of a general meeting. - 59.5 At its first meeting after registration of the Association, the Committee will elect the Chairperson of the Association.
-Thereafter a Chairperson will be appointed on an annual basis at the next scheduled Committee Meeting held after each annual general meeting.
+- The Secretary's duties include the following (these duties can be delegated to an appropriate employee with the Secretary assuming responsibility for ensuring that they are carried out in an effective manner): - 59.3.1 calling and going to all meetings of the Association and all the Committee Meetings; - 59.3.2 keeping the minutes for all meetings of the Association and Committee; - 59.3.3 sending out letters, notices calling meetings and relevant documents to Members before a meeting; - 59.3.4 preparing and sending all the necessary reports to the Financial Conduct Authority and The Scottish Housing Regulator; - 59.3.5 ensuring compliance with these Rules; - 59.3.6 keeping the Register of Members and other registers required under these Rules; and - 59.3.7 supervision of the Association's seal. - The Secretary must produce or give up all the Association's books, registers, documents and property whenever requested by a resolution of the Committee, or of a general meeting.